Linger06/Linger/src/Linger.Email/README.md

 4. **Configuration Optimization**: Set appropriate timeout and retry policies
 5. **Resource Management**: Properly dispose of resources, especially when using streams
 6. **Error Handling**: Implement retry logic for transient failures
+7. **Cancellation Tokens**: Use cancellation tokens to prevent resource waste on cancelled operations

 ## Common Use Cases